mansim07/dataplex-labs/README.md

         - "compute.vmExternalIpAccess" : true,
         - "compute.restrictVpcPeering" : true
         - "compute.trustedImageProjects" : true,
-        - "iam.disableCrossProjectServiceAccountUsage" :false #Only required when you want to setup in a seperate project to your data project
+        - "iam.disableCrossProjectServiceAccountUsage" :false #Only required when you want to set up in a separate project to your data project

     4. Enable [Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access#config-pga) on the network you plan to use with Dataplex Data Quality tasks.
 If you don't specify a network or sub-network when creating the Dataplex Data Quality task, Dataplex will use the default subnet, and you will need to enable Private Google Access for the default subnet.